dietmarja/pss_minimal/README.md

 PSS combines case-based reasoning (CBR) with AI teaching personas to evaluate different teaching strategies in reducing mathematical misconceptions.
 Using 17 million student interactions from the EEDI dataset, the system provides empirically-grounded insights into teaching effectiveness.

-The EEDI Dataset is public domain available (CC0 1.0 Universal) and is available here:
+The EEDI Dataset is public domain  (CC0 1.0 Universal) and available here:

 https://www.kaggle.com/datasets/alejopaullier/eedi-external-dataset, which is public domain